How To Start A Small Business In Sri Lanka

 How to register a sole-proprietorship business in Sri Lanka?

-To register a sole-proprietorship business in Sri Lanka, you’ll need to visit the provincial council in your area.
+To register a sole-proprietorship small business in Sri Lanka, you’ll need to visit the provincial council in your area.
 Once you visit and explain the kind of business you’re setting up, the authorities will provide you with a bunch of forms to fill out.

 They will also ask for some documents in order to apply for business registration.
 This will include but not be limited to an application form, a grama sewa certificate, A copy of NIC, and legal documents of your business premises (if the premises is not owned by you, you’ll also need to provide a lease agreement or a consent letter), affidavit of the initial capital of the business, and other documents required depending on your business type.